Platformatory/blog/_posts/2024-08-02-Simplifying-Infrastructure-with-IaC-and-Kafka.md

 List of KSQL Artifacts:
 Kafka Topology updated
 ```
+**Where to Run**
+You should run this command in an environment where Julie-Ops is installed and configured.
+This typically includes:
+- Local Machine: If you have Julie-Ops installed on your local machine, you can run the command from your terminal or command prompt.
+- CI/CD Pipeline: You can include this command in your CI/CD pipeline scripts to automate the deployment of Kafka resources as part of your build and deployment processes.
+- Server or VM: If you're using a dedicated server or virtual machine for managing Kafka resources, you can run the command there, ensuring that the environment has access to both Julie-Ops and the Kafka brokers.

 Want a quick start? checkout our sample JulieOps repo in [here](https://github.com/Platformatory/kafka-cd-julie).

 ## **Pulumi for Infrastructure as Code**

 Choosing the right Infrastructure as Code (IaC) tool is essential, as each offers distinct benefits.
-IaC automates infrastructure provisioning and reduces human error.
-Pulumi, for example, can provision a wide range of cloud resources available in Confluent Cloud.
-To use the Confluent Cloud provider in Pulumi, it must be configured with the appropriate credentials to deploy and update resources.
-Similarly, Pulumi's Kafka provider can be used to manage any Kafka resources on various platforms like AWS, Azure Native, GCP, Digital Ocean, and Aiven.
-It also requires credentials for deploying and updating resources.
-In this section, we’ll focus on using Pulumi to provision Confluent Cloud Topics and Connectors.
+While this section focuses on using Pulumi with Confluent Cloud to provision and manage Kafka Topics and Connectors, Pulumi’s flexibility extends beyond cloud environments.
+It can be used to manage Kubernetes clusters, which can handle workloads on any infrastructure, including on-premise.
+Thus, while Pulumi doesn’t directly manage on-premise infrastructure like it does with cloud resources, it enables management of on-premise workloads through Kubernetes.

-Pulumi supports multiple programming languages, including Python, TypeScript, Go, C#, Java, and YAML.
-For this blog post, we'll use TypeScript.
+Pulumi supports multiple programming languages, including Python, TypeScript/JavaScript, Go, C#, Java, and YAML, which is a data serialization format used for configuration files.
+For this blog post, we’ll use TypeScript.
 Pulumi enables automation of the deployment process, leading to faster and more reliable infrastructure provisioning.
 The Pulumi provider we use is based on the official Terraform Provider from Confluent Inc., ensuring broad compatibility across various languages and platforms.

+Although we're focusing on Confluent Cloud here, Pulumi's capabilities are versatile, allowing you to apply similar processes to other cloud platforms like AWS, Azure, GCP, Digital Ocean, and Aiven, as well as indirectly managing on-premise workloads through Kubernetes.
+Essentially, Pulumi’s on-premise management capabilities are achieved through Kubernetes rather than direct interaction with on-premise infrastructure.

 **Provisioning Kafka Topics**